About this recipe

 - Garlic.
 Because everything tastes better with garlic.

-- Shape the meatballs and brown them in oil until they brown on all sides.
+- Step 4: Brown them in a skillet with oil until golden on all sides.

 How to make the chipotle tomato sauce?